vendia/examples/workshops/GraphQL/Guided Workshop/README-Milestone4.md

 # Milestone 4 - Vendia & GraphQL

 In the previous section, we went over the basics of GraphQL in Vendia, covering how to query and how to add and modify data.
 In this section, we'll go a bit further, outlining how Vendia uses GraphQL to help you share data more effectively.
-We will be picking up where we left off in the Supplier and Distributor example, and cover how to think about Data Freshness and File Sharing.
+We will be picking up where we left off in the Supplier and Distributor example, and cover how to think about Data Freshness, File Sharing, and Tracability.

 ## Caching and Data Freshness